Image

 Assessing Benefits and Harms of Cannabis/Cannabinoid Use Among Cancer Patients Treated in Community Oncology Clinics

-Studying cannabis effects in cancer patients at local oncology clinics.
+Studying cannabis effects on cancer patients in community clinics.

 Recruiting